ghareeb97/aam_driverless/README.md

 ERROR: cannot launch node of type [robot_control/twist_to_ackermannDrive.py]: can't locate node [twist_to_ackermannDrive.py] in package [robot_control]

+Cancel the operation and run the cmds below in the same terminal
 ```
 roscd robot_control
 chmod +x nodes/twist_to_ackermannDrive.py
 ```
+Now rerun and have fun.